docker-archive/ee-workshop/README.md

 1. First we need to update the Java web app so it'll take advantage of the .NET API.
 Switch back to `worker1` and change directories to the `java-app-v2` directory.
 Repeat steps 1,2, and 4 from Task 2.2 but add a tag `:2` to your build and pushes:

 	```
-	$ docker build -t <dtr hostname>/java/java-web:2 .
+	$ docker build -t <dtr hostname>/java/java_web:2 .
-	$ docker push <dtr hostname>/java/java-web:2
+	$ docker push <dtr hostname>/java/java_web:2
 	```
-This will push a different version of the app, version 2, to the same `java-web` repository.
+This will push a different version of the app, version 2, to the same `java_web` repository.

 2. Next repeat the steps 6-8 from Task 2.3, but use this `Compose` file instead:
 >TODO write this compose file